Updated June 9, 2023

 But still, if you are considering learning only one language, then C is probably the right choice.
 If you know C, probably scheme language may get a bit easier to understand (this is supposing you are a pure beginner.)

-Though it is obviously possible to learn both C and Scheme tutorials on a parallel basis, I would recommend learning as per your own method, but the time you hit a rough road, (when I say rough road, I mean hard to understand either language.) you should consider focusing one at a time.
+Though it is obviously possible to learn both C and Scheme tutorials on a parallel basis, I would recommend learning as per your own method, but the time you hit a rough road (when I say rough road, I mean hard to understand either language.) you should consider focusing one at a time.
 Learning HTDP is a great idea if you are totally new here.

 If you are already familiar with C, then you should probably learn Scheme tutorial as well.
 The reason for that is FFI (Foreign Function Interfaces).
-It is provided by all of the implementations of Scheme programming language.
-This makes possible to quickly write a prototype in Scheme tutorial and optimize only a few portions of code in that program.
+It is provided by all of the implementations of the Scheme programming language.
+This makes it possible to quickly write a prototype in the Scheme tutorial and optimize only a few portions of code in that program.

 Although Scheme Programming language is a pretty good language and one can use it as a beginner as well, however on the other hand, in the real world, people in the programming world tend to prefer the language with the imperative style.
 Most of them usually use C or C++.
 And programmers of C++ will seemingly discourage you from using math-based techniques for program design for one or the other reason.

 No matter how good you are with recursion, it, however, won’t deliver a big role in writing imperative programs.
 As for me, I would always prefer Python as my primary high-level languages.
 There is no issue with the Scheme tutorial, but you need peace of mind when you write programs.
 And for me, the call goes to C and Python, none else.